-Among the experiment results, we noticed that the involvement of feature dimensionality reduction facilitates the model performance.
-A possible mechanism would be that a large proportion of overlapping features were condensed in the latent space of VAEs or the orthonormal bases of PCA (Goharian et al., 2007).
-Meanwhile, the model fitting might also be regularized with the help of PCA, particularly when the model was trained with a small data set in our situation (Geladi et al., 1989; Delac et al., 2005).
-These findings also motivated us to encode the images in the data fusion steps of further experiments.
+Among the experiment results, we noticed that the involvement of feature dimensionality reduction 250 251 facilitates the model performance.
+A possible mechanism would be that a large proportion of overlapping features were condensed in the latent space of VAEs or the orthonormal bases of PCA (Goharian et al., 252 2007).
+As the pixel data from a fine image is likely to correlate with each other, PCA is a practical technique 253 to de-correlate the data and facilitate model-training.
+Meanwhile, the model fitting might also be regularized 254 with the help of PCA, particularly when the model was trained with a small data set in our situation (Geladi 255 et al., 1989; Delac et al., 2005).
+These findings also motivated us to encode the images in the data fusion 256 steps of further experiments.
+257

-3.4 Models reveal significant dependencies of aggregated Brix on environment data
+258 3.4 Models reveal significant dependencies of aggregated Brix on environment data

-3.4.1 The performance in predicting aggregated values
+259 The performance in predicting aggregated values

-In the env-only experiment, we trained LR, SVR, and KRR models to assess how well the collective Brix value can be predicted with only the environment data.
-When aggregating the data points, overfitting was an indispensable issue.
+In the env-only experiment, we trained LR, SVR, and KRR models to assess how well the collective Brix 260 value can be predicted with only the environment data.
+When aggregating the data points, overfitting was 261 an indispensable issue.
 Particularly, when the data are very few whilst the inputs have a large dimension.
-To assess the level of model-fitting, we calculated the R2 score of models using different subsets of features, hyper-parameters, and train-test splits to predict the representations of value aggregations on the testing
+To 262 263 assess the level of model-fitting, we calculated the R2 score of models using different subsets of features, hyper-parameters, and train-test splits to predict the representations of value aggregations on the testing data 264 set.
+When we grouped the scores by the algorithms of models to evaluate the level of model determination, 265 we found more than half of the LR models have a negative R2 score, which indicates that simple linear 266 models cannot fit this mapping.
+With a stronger regularizer, or with higher outlier flexibility, the R2 scores 267 of KRR (alpha=10) and SVR models are more condensed to 0.5-0.6.
+The generally higher R2 scores also 268 indicate they are more practical models in tackling this circumstance.
+269